BernhardDenner/puppet-userstudy-controller/task_descriptions.md

 ## Task 2.1: Hosts File Manipulations

 Our DNS server has some issues, so we want to avoid outages due to unresolvable hostnames.
-Therefore we have to update/add some entries in the hosts file.
+Therefore, we have to update/add some entries in the hosts file.

 Update/Add the following hosts, as specified in the `buildserver` class (via